 Imagine that you go through the grief of losing someone close to you—let’s say one of your parents—and then when it comes time to deal with their estate, you find that they disinherited you.
 As in, they specifically left you nothing at all.
 Zip.
 Zilch.
 Nada.
+You were disinherited from their will.

-Maybe you can guess how this happened—perhaps you were estranged from your parent, or maybe you were once estranged and reconciled but they neglected to change their will.
+Maybe you can guess how this happened—perhaps you were estranged from your parent, or maybe you were once estranged and reconciled but they neglected to change their last will and testament.
 Maybe there was someone you suspect was exerting influence on your parent to leave you out of the will, or maybe the will was changed when your parent was not lucid.
 Or maybe they thought that you were well-off enough not to need an inheritance and decided to leave it to your sibling(s) instead.

 Depending on the reasons for disinheriting you and whether there is any proof of fraud, you may be able to challenge the will.